Rankings

 Here are the steps we take for building our estimates within our ranking algorithm, as applied to each faction:

-1. We start with our empirical prior; what we believe an unknown faction looks like.
+- We start with our empirical prior: what we believe an unknown faction looks like.

-2. We update it with real faction data; an estimate of a faction's true win rate.
+- We update it with real faction data: an estimate of a faction's true win rate.

-3. We grab the 10th percentile of that estimate (posterior); what we believe a bad version of this faction looks like.
+- We grab the 10th percentile of that estimate (posterior): what we believe a bad version of this faction looks like.

 Placing Rate

-The ranking algorithm does consider both the win and placing rate pessimistic point estimates.
+The ranking algorithm factors in both win and placing rate pessimistic point estimates (say that ten times fast).
 However, once it calculates those, there are a couple of hoops it needs to jump through before it can join them into a single value for sorting.

 Next, we weight win rate twice as much as placing rate.
-Like the selection of the pessimistic percentile of 10%, this choice is based on a value judgment, not some objective principle.
+Similar to our choice of a 10% percentile, this choice is also based on a value judgment, not some universal principle.
 We value win rate twice as much due to its status as our primary metric.

 Next: Confounders